ivanrff/lista-tarefas-react/README.md

 A basic to-do list with React.js

-This single page website can be preview at: https://ivans-react-todolist.netlify.app/
+This single page website can be previewed at: https://ivans-react-todolist.netlify.app/